

 Before submitting an expression of interest:

-• ensure you have room in your program to study overseas for a semester.
+• Ensure you have room in your program to study overseas for a semester.
+Evidence of this will be required to submit your EOI.

-• consider how long you would like to study abroad and the total duration of the scholarship.
+• Consider if you would like to include and internship or language component with your study abroad component, consider the total duration of the scholarship.

 How to Apply

-• When invited, apply to the Department of Foreign Affairs and Trade (DFAT).
+• Successful EOI’s will be selected by Flinders Global Experience and be supported to apply to Department of Foreign Affairs and Trade (DFAT).

 • For application assistance, please contact Global Experience team by global.experience@flinders.edu.au or on (8) 8432 4321.